scicloj/metamorph.ml/README.md

 So for each pipeline-fn one model will be trained.

-It does this for each pipeline-fn given and each pipeline gets evaluates using each of the given test/train splits.
+It does this for each pipeline-fn given and each pipeline gets evaluated using each of the given test/train splits.

 This can be used to implement various cross-validation strategies, just as holdout, k-fold and others.